a-type/game-night/README.md

 ## Development

-This project uses Yarn 2 with workspaces, zero-install, and PnP.
-It runs PnP in "loose" configuration, which is a workaround for annoying blocking issues with undeclared dependencies.
+This project uses Yarn 2 with workspaces and zero-install.
+I haven't tested zero-install across workstations.

-Here's the rundown:
+### Cheat sheet

 * With zero-install, you probably don't have to install dependencies after cloning.
 But just in case, you can install dependencies: `yarn install` in root
 * Run scripts: `yarn dev`, etc, in service directories